 - Longitudinal leukonychia is rare and involves tiny longitudinal white lines under the nail plate.1

-Another variation of leukonychia is pseudoleukonychia.
+3. Pseudoleukonychia is another variation of leukonychia.
 But unlike the other forms, this white discoloration is caused by changes in the nail bed rather than the nail plate.
-Half and half nails, Terry’s nails, and Muehrcke’s nails are three types of pseudoleukonychia.2
+Half and half nails, Terry’s nails, and Muehrcke’s nails are 3 types of pseudoleukonychia.2

 More often than not, there may be no major underlying reason for leukonychia.
 It could simply be a case of air bubbles trapped inside the keratin layers of the nails.
 This can result in opacity and cause the spot-like appearance.3 These tiny air bubbles are mostly the result of some kind of trauma to the nail – for instance, when you stub a finger.4

 Transverse leukonychia is frequently observed after a bad manicure.
-If seen in toenails, it could be because of trauma from wearing tight shoes.
+If seen on toenails, it could be because of trauma from wearing tight shoes.

-Occasional white spots on one or two of your nails aren’t a cause for worry.
-But if you’re seeing spots, streaks, or discoloration in all of your fingers and you’ve had them for a while, it’s time to make an appointment with your doctor.
+Occasional white spots on a couple of your nails aren’t a cause for worry.
+But if you’re seeing spots, streaks, or discoloration on all of your finger nails and you’ve had them for a while, it’s time to make an appointment with your doctor.
 If an underlying medical condition is to blame, other symptoms may also make an appearance.

-- White Or Discolored Nail Bands: Parallel discolored lines on the nails could be associated with heavy metal poisoning like arsenic poisoning.
-They can be a sign of carbon monoxide poisoning, too.7 This is also found in people with renal failure8 and those undergoing chemotherapy.9 White nail bands like Mees’ lines also appear with some infectious diseases, especially those accompanied by a high fever.
-These include illnesses as diverse as malaria, measles, leprosy, herpes zoster, and acute respiratory infections.10
+White nail bands like Mees’ lines also appear with some infectious diseases, especially those accompanied by a high fever.
+These include illnesses as diverse as malaria, measles, leprosy, herpes zoster, and acute respiratory infections.12

-- Half and Half Nails: In this condition, an individual’s nails may be part white and part brown.
+In this condition, an individual’s nails may be part white and part brown.
 Almost 40% of patients with kidney failure have half and half nails.
-This is often seen in dialysis patients and sometimes after chemotherapy.
-Psoriasis and AIDS are two other diverse conditions where half and half nails have been observed.
+This is often seen after dialysis and sometimes after chemotherapy.
+Psoriasis and AIDS are other diverse conditions where half and half nails have been observed.

-- Muehrcke’s Lines: These appear as whitish bands parallel to the nail base.
+These appear as whitish bands parallel to the nail base.
 Since the bands are on the nail bed, they do not disappear with nail growth.
-Liver disease, malnutrition, and albumin deficiency are known to cause this condition.11 Swelling in the nail plate, which presses down on the underlying blood vessels, can also be a trigger.12
+Liver disease, malnutrition, and albumin deficiency are known to cause this condition.13 Swelling in the nail plate, which presses down on the underlying blood vessels, can also be a trigger.14